zayhnahmed/Seikatsu/README.md

 # 🌱 Seikatsu

-Seikatsu (生活) — meaning "life" in Japanese — is a personal growth and productivity application designed to help users track their daily activities, emotions, and habits.
+Seikatsu (生活) — meaning "livelihood" in Japanese — is a personal growth and productivity application designed to help users track their daily activities, emotions, and habits.
 It provides insights, analytics, and an AI-powered behavioral analysis system to encourage a balanced and fulfilling lifestyle.

 ---